francisco-ortin/Introspector/README.md

 To run Introspector, just download the last .jar file from the [releases](https://github.com/francisco-ortin/Introspector/releases) section.
-Then taken any Java object you want to visualize as a tree and add the two following lines:
+Then, take any Java object you want to visualize as a tree and add the two following lines:

 ``` Java